diggit/wthr_station/README.md

 ## Can be divided into two main parts:
 * Sensors with MCU outside, collecting various values
-* Software running on RaspberryPi, grabs values from sensor "module", stores them in mysql database and puhblishs them onto webpage.
+* Software running on RaspberryPi, grabs values from sensor "module", stores them in mysql database and publishes them on web.

 ## Material here :